 "A network is a safe space for people to connect with those who've had similar experiences.
 Empowering dyslexia isn’t just an issue of managing weaknesses and complying with the law, it is about coming together as an organisation at all levels, and exploring the value dyslexia is bringing now and how to maximise that in future.
 We are thrilled with Mersey Care's network launch."

-This is a new group and we’ll announce meeting details shortly.
+Please see the drop down below for meeting dates.
 We’ve been asked not to have them in the middle of the day so people don’t spend too much time travelling.
-For more information contact wesam
+For more information contact cara